Soartex-Modded/Resource-Wrangler/README.md

 Utilities to update and maintain repositories of mod resource pack patches.

 ## Entry Points
-This package adds a terminal entry point called `resource_manage`.
+This package adds a terminal entry point called `wrangle_resource`.
 The entry point runs pipelines of tasks.
 A list of preset pipelines is available in `configs/pipelines.toml`.
 Additional pipelines may be added or prior pipelines may be modified.